Home battery storage

 Who offers battery storage in Australia?

-Tesla, which made its name in electric cars has launched Tesla Energy here in Australia.
-Powerwall is a wall mounted, rechargeable lithium ion battery with liquid thermal control and comes in 10 kWh and 7 kWh models.
-It comes with a 92% round-trip DC efficiency and is expected to cost around $3800 for 7 kWh and $4435 for 10 kWh.
-The Powerwall is expected to start shipping in late 2015.
+Tesla, which made its name in electric cars, has launched Tesla Energy here in Australia.
+Powerwall is a wall mounted, rechargeable lithium ion battery with liquid thermal control and currently comes in 13.5 kWh model.
+The Powerwall sees costs around $12,750 before installation, which sits at the upper end of the standard price point for batteries in Australia.
 The system can be reserved via the Tesla website and must be installed by a trained technician.

 For instance, a typical house in Victoria earns 6.2c/kWh for solar power fed into the grid, (dropping to 5c/kWh in 2016), but are paying a much higher price to buy electricity from the grid (typically around 33c/kWh) when the sun is not supplying the solar panels with any energy.